carsnl/NewsPortal/README.md

 4. Unzip the downloaded file.
 5. Click **launch.bat** after Python has been installed to start the application.
 A browser tab will be opened.
 6. That's it!

+#### Using the application

+##### Searching
+- When NewsPortal launches, the homepage is presented.
+Start searching by providing a word or phrase in the search bar.
+- Search by pressing the 'Enter' key, or by clicking the magnifying glass to the left.
+- To quickly clear your search term, press on the 'X' button within the search bar.
+- Headline Mode presents the top news articles of a specific country.
+To activate Headline Mode, empty the search bar and select the desired country in the filter menu.
+If successful, the disabled search bar should now display "Headline Mode Enabled".
+To leave Headline Mode, select "All Countries" in the filter menu.

+##### Filters
+- The filter menu can be accessed by clicking on the checklist icon within the search bar.
+You can select your filters before performing a search.
+- Alternatively, click on the filter tags below the search bar to open up the filter menu.
+Filter tags only show up if a search was previously made.
+- Specific combinations of filters may result in no results being returned.
+Try a different combination or a different search term.

+##### News Articles
+- To read more about an article, click on the article title.
+Alternatively, hover over the article and click on "Read More".
+- Certain news articles may have broken images or descriptions.
+This is due to an issue with the publisher's site and not NewsPortal.

 ## Additional Information <a name="info">